Draglow/Draglow/README.md

 <!-- ABOUT -->
 ### Who I Am

-I'm a developer who doesn’t just write code — I build **AI-powered products** that scale.
+I am a developer who builds products that solve real problems.
+I ship systems that scale and deliver measurable value for businesses.

-From **custom eCommerce platforms** to **automated business agents**, I create tools that deliver measurable value.
+• I think like a product owner and focus on outcomes.

-- Thinks like a product owner
+• I code like an engineer and ship clean, maintainable systems.
-- Codes like an engineer
+• I design with user needs in mind and keep flows simple.
-- Designs with user needs in mind
+• I communicate like a partner and align with business goals.

-- Communicates like a partner, not just a programmer
+You get a developer who builds complete solutions, not pieces of code.

 ---